adilakhter/pandoc-acm-journal-template/README.md

-# Pandoc Literature Review Template
+# Pandoc Template for ACM Journal  - Large Format Single Column

 To build all the pdfs from the Markdown files, please use the following command: